etesync/etesync-dav/README.md

 Repeat this for every calendar and address book you would like to add.

-### macOS
+### macOS (Contacts.app and Calendar.app)
-While macOS works great, due to bugs in macOS Mojave the instructions require a few extra steps.
+While EteSync-DAV works great on macOS, due to bugs in macOS Mojave, the instructions require a few extra steps for syncigng with Contacts.app and Calendar.app.
+Other clients, such as Thunderbird, do no require these extra steps.

 Please take a look at the [macOS instructions](macos-instructions.md) for more information.